tomconnolly94/media_grab/README.md

 Add a new TV show via the web UI, click Run MediaGrab and watch the download appear in the qbittorrent UI.

-After it has downloaded and mediaGrab has run again it will be filed neatly in `./media/TV/<tv_show>/etc`
+After it has downloaded and mediaGrab has run again it will be filed neatly in `./media/TV/<tv_show>/<season_number>/<episode>`.

+MediaGrab is also installed as a cronjob, it runs automatically every three hours.

+Ideally after you have loaded up your favourite TV shows, you should find them waiting for you as soon as they are released.

+Consider installing something like Plex to get the full home Netflix effect.

 ## Tests